imteekay/machine-learning-research/machine-learning.md

     - training: 15%
     - cross-validation: 15.5%
 - Debugging a learning algorithm
-  - Get more training examples
+  - Get more training examples -> fixes high variance
-  - Try smaller set of features
+  - Try smaller set of features -> fixes high variance
-  - Try getting additional features
+  - Try getting additional features -> fixes high bias
-  - Try adding polynomial features
+  - Try adding polynomial features -> fixes high bias
-  - Try decreasing the learning rate lambda
+  - Try decreasing the regularization term lambda -> fixes high bias
-  - Try increasing the learning rate lambda
+  - Try increasing the regularization term lambda -> fixes high variance
 - In classification models, the way to measure performance is based on accuracy, precision, recall (sensitivity), specificity, and f1 score
   - **Precision**: Out of all the instances that the model predicted as positive, how many were actually positive?
     - Precision = TP / (TP + FP)